matesuu/Enrollment/README.md

 Assuming you have git installed (if not then refer to https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), start by typing in the following commands in your terminal application:

-    git clone <GITHUB_URL> // clones our remote repository on Github.com to your local device
+    git clone <GITHUB_URL>

+This will will clone our project onto your local device.
 For this project, we will be pushing all changes to a secondary branch called "feature".
 This is because it will allow us to add changes to a test branch for the sake of unit testing before we merge our final changes into our projects "main" branch.
 Type:

     git checkout -b feature